Best Golf Irons in 2023 (Buyer’s Guide & Reviews)

 • Doesn’t offer much workability

-Another outstanding addition to the TaylorMade family of clubs, the SIM2 MAX Iron Set provides golfers with more distance, better accuracy, and boosted carry.
+The SIM2 MAX Iron Set provides golfers with more distance, better accuracy, and boosted carry.

-The iron set offers several worthwhile features including the new Cap-Back Design that stiffens the head for better stability, a high-grade forgiving nature that redirects wayward shots to the target, and the popular Thru-Slot Speed Pocket that generates staggering ball speed.
+The iron set offers several worthwhile features including the Cap-Back Design that stiffens the head for better stability, a high-grade forgiving nature that redirects wayward shots to the target, and the popular Thru-Slot Speed Pocket that generates staggering ball speed.

-Whether you are on the range or standing in the fairway, these golf irons offer a smooth stroke through the golf ball with pleasing ball flight and a softness that helps stick shots close to the pin.
+Whether you are on the range or standing in the fairway, these best golf irons offer a smooth stroke through the golf ball with pleasing ball flight and softness that helps stick shots close to the pin.

 An easy choice for the best golf irons, the SIM2 MAX Iron Set is a cut above its competitors.